xxy-mm/blog/_posts/2024-10-10-some_vs_any.markdown

 When to Use some vs any

- • Use some when:
+ **Use some when:**

- • You want to return a concrete type that conforms to a protocol, but the caller doesn’t need to know the specific type.
+- You want to return a concrete type that conforms to a protocol, but the caller doesn’t need to know the specific type.
- • You need performance optimization or consistency across calls.
+- You need performance optimization or consistency across calls.
- • Commonly used in SwiftUI for returning some View.
+- Commonly used in SwiftUI for returning some View.

- • Use any when:
+**Use any when:**

- • You need to return different types conforming to the same protocol.
+- You need to return different types conforming to the same protocol.
- • You need dynamic behavior where the exact type is not known at compile time.
+- You need dynamic behavior where the exact type is not known at compile time.
- • Useful in error handling (any Error), dynamic lists, or heterogeneous collections.
+- Useful in error handling (any Error), dynamic lists, or heterogeneous collections.